 Mauritius National Flag

 All of our printed Mauritius flags are produced by a process called Dye Sublimation.
 The system drenches each fibre of the fabric, resulting in a flag with wonderful precise colour, and vitally the design appears perfectly on each side.
 This is known as ‘printed through to reverse’ and is an important consideration when choosing your flag as both sides will be seen when flying.
-To offer our appreciation for your order we now offer Free Delivery on all flag orders.

 Our flags are manufactured to the highest standards.
 We offer flags in a choice of two materials, Hand Made National Flags, and Digitally Printed National Flags

 Flags will not last forever.
 Whilst we do everything possible to ensure our products are the most durable possible.